HongPhuMagic/ML-Project-3-Bitcoin/README.md

 # ML-Project-2-Bitcoin

+#### Conclusion

+I have yet to reach to a conclusion due to my limited knowledge of ARIMA.
+I plan on eventually finishing this project as soon as I have gain more knowledge.
+I will also rNN as an alternative model to predict bitcoin prices!

 #### Data Source

 I've created my own dataset by webscraping coinmarketcap using Selenium and <xpath>.
 I then created the CSV file which contains all of the list/arrrays I scraped.
 I chose Selenium over faster methods such as scrapy or beautiful soup due to its capabilities, htlm interaction.
 I plan on making a trading bot in the future.